luca-heltai/oandav20/README.md

 >>> o.client.close()
 ```

-**Note:** Source code will be uploaded as soon as possible, therefore import won't work.

 ## Features

 - pass only one Oanda account ID and remember it (useful, if you manage only one account)